JMDKC/artangled-hugo/content/posts/2026-09-06-marsalis-chisenhale.md

   - London
 ---

 [Still Life](https://chisenhale.org.uk/project/jasper-marsalis/) is the first UK institutional show from Jasper Marsalis: who’s US-born, London based and the son of jazz musician Wynton Marsalis.
-The work belies any comfortable nepo baby origins though: it’s a droning, sinister, large-scale audiovisual installation, built from public broadcast signals.
+The work belies any comfortable nepo baby origins though.

+It’s a droning, sinister, large-scale audiovisual installation.
 The video is driven by an algorithm which loops through unsecured IP cameras from around the world, seemingly at random.
-For example, an aerial view of mountains, a rainy road, and most unsettlingly of all - blank static.
+Scenes include an aerial view of mountains, a rainy road, and most unsettlingly of all - blank static.
 The sound is separate but related: local FM radio signals, pulled in and layered into something closer to atmosphere than music.

 ![Jasper Marsalis: Still Life (installation view)](/marsalis-chisenhale-1.jpeg)